Yusuffrih/Simons-Piano-Game/README.md

 #### Fix 5
 * The fix for this was really quite simple.
 It involved me setting the current time to 0 so that the audio file would begin at the start for each and every time the key was pressed.
 This fix was taken from Web Dev Simplified in his [tutorial](https://www.youtube.com/watch?v=vjco5yKZpU8) on how to build a piano on Javascript.

+#### Bug 6
+* When on Safari, the background image did not display which made the whole page look odd.

+#### Fix 6
+* Added code snippet from Stack Overflow to display the background image in the Safari browser.
+This code snippet was a media query that targeted Safari specifically to allow that code to be rendered.
+All other CSS other than the images rendered as expected without the use of this media query.
+This code also threw up an error in Gitpod, however, when I ran the code through the css validator, it didn't give the same error.
+Also, if I tried to get rid of the error by removing the second media quey, the code didn't work anymore.

 ## Deployment
 ### Github Pages